allyourbankarebelongtous/pleb-vpn/README.md

 as of version 0.9.1 for you to optionally split-tunnel tor off of the VPN.
 See FAQ and Split-Tunneling Tor below for more details.

-Pleb-VPN also provides easy Raspiblitz menu access to install and configure WireGuard, a private VPN service that will run through the VPS, encrypted end-to-end from the Raspiblitz to any client connected to the blitz that you configure, giving you a secure, simulated LAN that allows you to securely access all features of your
+Pleb-VPN also includes easy Raspiblitz menu access to install and configure WireGuard, a private VPN service that will run through the VPS, encrypted end-to-end from the Raspiblitz to any client connected to the blitz that you configure, giving you a secure, simulated LAN that allows you to securely access all features of your